jambalong/portfolio/src/_posts/2025-10-26-next-project-wuwa-planner.md

 - **Deployment: `Kamal`** (for container-based deployment) and a **`DigitalOcean Droplet (VPS)`**.
 Instead of an easier **Platform-as-a-Service (PaaS)** like _Render_ or _Fly.io_, I'm specifically choosing this route.
 I want to learn how to manage my own deployments from scratch on a server, and this is another key learning goal for the project.

-With the tools chosen, here's the gameplan:
+With the tools chosen, here's the game plan:

 ## Phase 0: The Infrastructure ("Hello, World!")

 **The Goal:** Get a **`"Hello, World!"` app** live and stable using the production deployment stack.

 **Why?** By setting up the deployment pipeline before I have any complex code, I'm front-loading one of the biggest technical challenges.
-I would love to learn how to get a working, `deployable app from Day 1`, rather saving all the infrastructure headaches in the end.
+I would love to learn how to get a working, `deployable app from Day 1`, rather than saving all the infrastructure headaches in the end.

 {% render "post_image",
   path: "/images/posts/ascension.jpg",